-The 21th RHCA conference and the 30th RCP meeting
+21st RHCA conference and 30th RCP meeting

 12 Nov 2020 |

-Regional Heads of Customs Administrative Conference (RHCA) and 30th Regional
+The World Customs Organization Asia/Pacific Joint Session of the 21st Regional Heads of Customs Administrative Conference (RHCA) and the 30th Regional

 began with a welcome remark by Mr. Heru Pambudi, Director General of Customs